InformationArchitecture-YU/M10_exercise/README.md

 For the s3fs and boto3 libraries it is important that you followed the exercises in M9 in order to complete assigning your AWS credentials and connect to AWs, create and upload a file to that location.

 The exercise has scripts loaded into this GitHub in the following location: flat_file_exchange/scripts.
-You will need to downlaod these scripts in order to run them and complete the exercise.
+You will need to downlaod these scripts in order to run them to complete the exercise.

+You will be graded on your output.

 ## Step 1.
 Generate Dimension Files.
 Steps below.
 In this example, we will generate just one file.
 After you have successfully downloaded the scripts and imported the requisite libraries you'll want to follow the first step to generate the dimensions.